 For this weekend’s Both Teams to Score accumulator, we at Accumulator Tips have picked out three games which could land you odds of 11/3 if successful.
 You could turn £25 into £117 in our latest accumulator.
 So which sides have we backed?
 Bournemouth v Man City – Both Teams to Score – 17/20 with Coral…Read more

-For this weekend’s Both Teams To Score accumulator, we have chosen three games which could land you odds of 3.89/1 if successful.
-You could turn a £20 bet into £97.92 on our latest accumulator.
-This week’s bet, starting 19/8/17, features likely highly scoring games from League One and League Two.
-Peterborough United v Rotherham United…Read more
+For this weekends Both Teams To Score accumulator, we have picked out three games which could land you odds of 3.02/1 if successful.
+This week features highly likely scoring games from the Championship and League One.
+With our expert tips, you could turn a £25 bet into £100.40 on our latest accumulator.
+Let’s take a…Read more

 Both Teams To Score Tips

 BTTS is simply an abbreviation for Both Teams to Score.
 Simple and easy to understand, Both Teams to Score is an extremely popular betting method.
 In order to win, we will need both teams to score a single goal – or more.

 The final score for the game doesn’t matter when placing a Both Teams to Score bet; it can be 5-1, 5-4, or just 1-1.
 All that matters is that both teams have scored and you’ll have won your Both Teams to Score bet – it’s as simple as that!

 BTTS accumulator bets are notoriously extremely fun.
 You have your set time until the last whistle is blown to win the bet for both of your teams to score, it doesn’t matter one bit who wins!
 When enjoying your day of football punting, Both Teams to Score accumulators mean you can keep your eye out for multiple games in which you simply need a goal from each time – it’s ridiculously exciting!